SalihCanBinboga/info_popup/README.md

 # Info Popup

 The simple way to show the user some information on your selected widget.

+Now more effective with the **highlight** feature.

 You can test now [Info Popup](https://info-popup.web.app/#/ "Info Popup")